mullerdavid/ctf_writeups/hcsc23/Pwn_42/WRITEUP.md

 ![](screenshots/2.png)

-The libc address is changing from run to run, a leak is necessery.
+The libc address is changing from run to run, a leak is necessary.

 # ROP chain